Why Traditional Education Is Failing Our Kids—And What Parents Can Do About It

 • Keep It Simple: For young kids, using straightforward language can help.
 “There was a big fire, but many helpers are working to keep everyone safe.”

-• Use Picture Books: Trinka and Sam: The Big Fire (available as a free PDF and on YouTube).
+• Use Picture Books: Trinka and Sam: The Big Fire (available as free PDF and on YouTube).

 • Highlight the Helpers: Police officers, firefighters, doctors—those are the real superheroes!